 The Together Housing Group comprises 7 companies, each run by a skilled voluntary board made up of tenants, council representatives and independent experts.

-The Group manages over 35,000 homes, affecting over 50,000 people’s lives and employing 1,300 staff over a huge geographical area in the North of England.
+The Group manages over 35,000 homes, affecting over 50,000 people’s lives and employing more than 1,400 staff over a huge geographical area in the North of England.
 All partners have charitable status registered in England and Wales with the FSA as Industrial and Provident Societies.

 We also produce a Value For Money (VFM) Self Assessment which we provide to our regulator (Homes and Communities Agency) setting out how we are achieving VFM in delivering our vision and objectives and how we plan to do so in the future.

 Chevin Housing Association is an amalgamation of a number of formerly independent housing associations.

 Ebor HA (formed in 1974) merged with Castle Gate Housing Society to create Chantry HA in 1992.
 Chantry HA and Harewood Housing Society (formed in 1975) came together with along with Harewood’s parent company, Chevin HA to form the Chevin Housing Group in 2001.
 Hallam Housing Society joined the group by a transfer of engagements in 2004.